Last updated: 25 September 2020 at 3.55pm

-You will need to restrict your movements for 14 days if you:
+You are advised to restrict your movements for 14 days if you:

-- are a close contact of a confirmed case of coronavirus
+- are a close contact of a confirmed case of COVID-19 (coronavirus)

-- live with someone who has symptoms of coronavirus, but you feel well
+- live with someone who has symptoms of COVID-19, but you feel well

 How to restrict your movements